zama-ai/concrete/docs/getting-started/installing.md

 # Installation

-**Concrete** is natively supported on Linux and macOS from Python 3.8 to 3.10 inclusive, but if you have Docker in your platform, you can use the docker image to use **Concrete**.
+**Concrete** is natively supported on Linux and macOS from Python 3.8 to 3.10 inclusive.
+If you have Docker in your platform, you can use the docker image to use **Concrete**.

 ## Using PyPI